 Again, to quote Wikipedia: Cognitive computing is the simulation of human thought processes in a computerized model.
 Cognitive computing involves self-learning systems that use data mining, pattern recognition and natural language processing to mimic the way the human brain works.

 The world is currently generating data more rapidly than we are able to analyse it, is cognitive computing the answer?

 Yes.
-Although the human mind is complex and powerful, we are unable to compete with computers when it comes to the speed in which they are able to analyse large sets of data, and recognise patterns and trends.
+Although the human mind is complex and powerful, we are unable to compete with computers when it comes to the speed at which they are able to analyse large sets of data and recognise patterns and trends.
 And they are just getting faster and smarter.
-So, although the human race has been able to achieve some incredible things and there doesn’t seem to be any problem we cannot solve, in some cases, we lack the luxury of time to solve them.
+So, although the human race has been able to achieve some incredible things and there doesn’t seem to be any problems we cannot solve, in some cases, we lack the luxury of time to solve them.
 Cognitive computing could help us find answers or solutions to these problems faster.